 Method acting, which was born within the philosophy of the Stanislavski system and popularized by the Strasberg Institute, has many famous adherents, from Marlon Brando to Marilyn Monroe.
 However, the past 40 years or so have ushered in a rise of brilliant actors who took method acting way too far.
 While some of the best overall acting can come from the practice, these stories will leave you wondering if it was really worth the risk.

 "Too far," of course, is a subjective term.
-For many, the hardcore commitment simply comes with the territory.
+For many, the insane commitment simply comes with the territory.
 But as is the case with almost any experiment, the forces that be can backfire.
-Heath Ledger, for example... who may have actually died for his final, unforgettable turn as the Joker... tops the list of actors whose lives were destroyed by method acting, quite literally.
+Heath Ledger, for example - who may have actually sacrificed his life for his final, unforgettable turn as the Joker - tops the list of actors whose lives were destroyed by method acting, quite literally.
 Or so the legend goes, anyway.

-However, accidents can happen to anyone, and the business also abounds with method acting consequences that were as extreme as they were short-lived.
+The business abounds with method acting consequences that were as extreme as they were short-lived.
 Consider Christian Bale, who almost starved himself to death for his role in The Machinist.
 Or Divine, who famously upstaged everyone by actually eating a piece of real dog sh*t for the sake of art.

 Christian Bale, who made his debut in 1987's Empire of the Sun, has always been known, even as a child, as an actor who's not afraid to take his craft to the extreme.
 But in 2004's The Machinist, he went way beyond the pale... and almost way beyond mortality, itself.
 According to sources, Bale dined on "only an apple and a can of tuna a day" for weeks leading up to the beginning of production.
 Finally, medical professionals entreated him to stop, warning him that he would likely "die if his weight got down any lower."